DeFoG: Discrete Flow Matching for Graph Generation: Theoretical Results

-For this proof, we also introduce the notion of Markov kernel of a CTMC.
-As previously seen, the \textit{rate matrix} (or \textit{generator}), $R_t$, characterizes the infinitesimal transition rates between states, governing the dynamics of the process.
-The \textit{Markov kernel}, $\mathcal{R}_t$, is a function that provides the transition probabilities between states over a \emph{finite time interval}.
-For example, for a univariate CTMC with a state space \( Z \), the Markov kernel \( \mathcal{R}_t(s, t) \) is a matrix where each entry \( \mathcal{R}_{t,\,ij}(s, s') \) represents the probability that the single variable transitions from state \( i \) to state \( j \) during the time interval \([s, s']\).
-These matrices are stochastic, i.e., for fixed $s$ and $s'$, $\sum_{j \in S} \mathcal{R}_{t,\,ij}(s, s') = 1, \; \forall i$.
+The definition of Markov kernel contrasts with the one of \textit{rate matrix} (or \textit{generator}), $R_t$, which instead characterizes the \textit{infinitesimal} transition rates between states at a given time $t$.
+Thus, while the rows of the rate matrix sum to 0, the Markov kernel matrices are stochastic, i.e., $\sum_{j \in Z} \mathcal{R}_{t \to t+\Delta t}^{(ij)} = 1, \; \forall i$.
 This contrasts with the rate matrix where rows sum to 1.
-Additionally, Markov kernels must also respect the initial condition $\mathcal{R}_{t,\,ij} (s, s) = I_{Z\times Z}$\footnote{$I_{Z\times Z}$ denotes the identity matrix of dimension $Z \times Z$.}.
-Importantly, a constant rate matrix, $R$, between $t$ and $t + \Delta t$ yields the following Markov kernel:
+Additionally, Markov kernels must also respect the initial condition $\mathcal{R}_{t \to t} = I$, where $I$ denotes the identity matrix.

+Recall from \Cref{sec:dfm} that the evolution of a CTMC is governed by the rate matrix through the equation:

+which represents a first-order differential equation.
+Here, we focus on the time-homogeneous case, where \( R_t = R \) in the time interval $[t; \, t+\Delta t]$, i.e., the rate matrix remains constant within the time interval.
+In that case, its solution is given by:

+Therefore the result above sets, by definition, the corresponding Markov kernel of a constant rate matrix in a finite time interval $\Delta t$ as:

+where the second equality is a direct consequence of the definition of the matrix exponential as a series expansion.

 We are now in conditions of proceeding to the proof of \Cref{theorem:error_dist}.
 We start by first proving that, in the univariate case, the time derivatives of the \textit{conditional} rate matrices are upper bounded.